 If you’re passionate about engineering, you’re already miles ahead of others.
 Passion lets you:

 - Solve problems efficiently

-- Have career progression without outside motivation
+- Progress in your career without needing external motivation

-- Become a great leader
+- Become an inspiring leader

 “How to Improve as an Engineer?” wrap up

 What are your thoughts on how to improve as an engineer?
-What’s the best way to improve as an engineer?
+What’s the best way to level up your engineering skills?

 SUBSCRIBE TO ENGINEER CALCS NEWSLETTER

-Koosha started Engineer Calcs in 2020 to help people better understand the engineering and construction industry, and to discuss various science and engineering-related topics to make people think.
-He has been working in the engineering and tech industry in California for over 15 years now and is a licensed professional electrical engineer, and also has various entrepreneurial pursuits.
+Author Bio: Koosha started Engineer Calcs in 2019 to help people better understand the engineering and construction industry, and to discuss various science and engineering-related topics to make people think.
+He has been working in the engineering and tech industry in California for well over 15 years now and is a licensed professional electrical engineer, and also has various entrepreneurial pursuits.

 Koosha has an extensive background in the design and specification of electrical systems with areas of expertise including power generation, transmission, distribution, instrumentation and controls, and water distribution and pumping as well as alternative energy (wind, solar, geothermal, and storage).

-Koosha is most interested in engineering innovations, the cosmos, our history and future, sports, and fitness.
+Koosha is most interested in engineering innovations, the cosmos, sports, fitness, and our history and future.